Ambassadors

 Guide: How To Run With Your Dog

-Looking to bump up your heart rate, improve fitness, or add another fun activity with your pup?
-We're here to introduce you to running in a way that keeps it fun for you and your dog.
+Looking to bump up your heart rate, boost your fitness, or add an exciting activity to your routine with your canine companion?
+We're here to introduce you to running in a way that keeps it fun for both you and your dog.

 HOW TO RUN WITH YOUR DOG: THE STARTING LINE

 “I’m not a runner.”
 “Running is hard.”
 “Where do I even begin?”
 If this is you, you’re not alone.
-Between PD and me (and a couple guest pros), we’ve got you and your dog covered and will help guide you through exploring this new way to move together.
+Running with your dog can seem intimidating, but we’ve got you covered — Ruffwear Pack member Dani and her rescue dog Vilas are here to guide you through exploring this new way to move together.
 We’ll cover:

 • Motivation: What's so great about running with dogs?